 It is reasonable to ask why these systems are not simply overengineered to accommodate this.
 In practice, tensile structures already carry conservative safety margins, but designing for sustained water accumulation is inefficient and counterproductive.

 It adds cost, increases foundation and connection demands, and still does not address the progressive nature of ponding, which tends to worsen as geometry and prestress degrade over time.
-Preventing ponding through form, tension, and drainage is both more reliable and far more durable than attempting to resist it structurally.
+Preventing it through form, tension, and drainage is both more reliable and durable than attempting to resist it structurally.

 Beyond immediate structural concerns, ponding accelerates material deterioration.
 Repeated large deflections fatigue the fabric, leading to wrinkling, seam distress, or tearing.
-Prolonged water retention also promotes staining, biological growth, and dirt accumulation, all of which shorten service life and compromise appearance.
+Prolonged water retention also promotes staining, biological growth, and dirt accumulation, all of which shorten service life.

 While water pooling can also affect rigid roof systems, in tensile membranes the consequences are magnified because the roof surface itself is the structure, not just a weathering layer.